DivineMC/Website/docs/installation/configuration.md

 # Configuration

-This page details the various configuration settings exposed by Bukkit, Spigot and paper.
+This page details the various configuration settings exposed by Bukkit, Spigot and Paper.

-If you want information on settings in spigot.yml, bukkit.yml and server.properties you should see their respective documentation pages.
+If you want information on settings in **spigot.yml**, **bukkit.yml** and **server.properties** you should see their respective documentation pages.

 * [Server Configuration (server.properties)](https://minecraft.fandom.com/wiki/Server.properties)